colebrumley/tlspxy/README.md

 ```

 In short, if verification is on _everything_ will be verified.
 IP addresses, SANs, DNS names, all of it.
 To run a proxy to google with the containerized binary, run `docker run -it --rm -p 9898:9898 elcolio/tlspxy -remote-tls-verify false`.

-## Still working on
-`tlspxy` is a work in progress.
-Currently, it can handle TLS on the proxy or upstream sides and do verification, but does not do TLS passthrough.